mikepan/GameEngineBook/text/06-Physics.md

 With these three Python functions, the car comes alive.

-\*\*\*End Tutorial

 ## Game Settings <a id="Game Settings"></a>

 Game settings are global settings that affect the running of the game.
 These settings are shown in Figure 6.29 and can be found in the Render panel.

 ![Additional game settings](../figures/Chapter6/Fig06-29.png)

-[lb] **Animation Playback Speed:** Closely related to the frame-rate setting is the animation playback speed.
+- **Animation Playback Speed:** Closely related to the frame-rate setting is the animation playback speed.
 This setting controls the speed of the F-Curve and armature animation.
 By default, the value is set to 24, meaning all F-Curve and actions will be played back as if they are running at a 24fps timebase.
 This setting can be found in the Render panel.

-[lb] **Debug Property:** Shows the value of the Game Properties that are marked with the Debug flag.
+- **Debug Property:** Shows the value of the Game Properties that are marked with the Debug flag.
 This can be useful when you want to keep an eye on the values of certain variables while the game is running.

-[lb] **Frame Rate and Profile:** Shows the frame rate and other performance statistics in-game.
+- **Frame Rate and Profile:** Shows the frame rate and other performance statistics in-game.
 These statistics will be displayed in the top-left corner of the screen in-game.

-[lb] **Physics Visualization:** Visualizes the internal computation of the physics engine.
+- **Physics Visualization:** Visualizes the internal computation of the physics engine.
 This can help you see what the physics engine is really doing when the game is running.

 Rigid Body objects are displayed in white, and sleeping objects are drawn in green.

-[lb] **Deprecation Warning:** Gives warnings about outdated Python API called in the console (see Chapter 7).
+- **Deprecation Warning:** Gives warnings about outdated Python API called in the console (see Chapter 7).

-[lb] **Mouse Cursor:** Draws the mouse cursor in-game.
+- **Mouse Cursor:** Draws the mouse cursor in-game.
 This is useful if the game uses mouse-input.
 Mouse cursor can also be turned on and off via Python.

 ## Stabilizing Physics <a id="Stabilizing Physics"></a>